|Quarterly Escape Report

 A perimeter escape is defined as one initiated from inside the perimeter of a correctional facility other than a community release facility.

-There were five attempted escapes in the second quarter of Fiscal Year 2013-14.
+There was 1 attempted escape in the second quarter of Fiscal Year 2016-17.